 Anyway, it was a lot of fun.
 As with the last time I saw him talk, he had his family with him.
 And, once again, he did a dramatic reading of Monkey Town at the urging of his two young daughters (only this time he didn’t blow out any of the speakers in the auditorium).
 And I got him to sign my copy of Understanding Comics.
 Pretty cool.

-Note: Flash 5 or later plug-in required to use loupe.
+Note: Flash 5 or later plug-in required for animation.